autocontracts/permissioned-blocks/whitepaper.md

 <b>Working Demo</b> - The architecture of a working demonstration of permissioned blocks.
 </p>

-Various solutions[[10]](http://www.learningmachine.com/) [[11]](https://www.blockwise.org/2017/04/28/the-global-identity-on-blockchain/) have attempted to solve the blockchain privacy problem, by storing a unique fingerprint (known as a one-way hashing function[[12]](https://en.wikipedia.org/wiki/Cryptographic_hash_function)) on the blockchain in place of the actual private data.
-Ownership of the data is proved by whoever can produce the correct dataset that reproduces the fingerprint.
-These solutions however are not complete.
-There remains an open questions of where the data is to be stored and how sharing of the data is to be controlled.
+Many blockchain solutions[[10]](http://www.learningmachine.com/) [[11]](https://www.blockwise.org/2017/04/28/the-global-identity-on-blockchain/) link externally stored data to a blockchain using a unique fingerprint (known as a one-way hashing function[[12]](https://en.wikipedia.org/wiki/Cryptographic_hash_function)) of the data set.
+These solutions tend to rely on traditional centralised databases for the external storage, which in effect nullifies some of the unique characteristics of a distributed blockchain architecture.

-Permissioned Blocks goes further, and describes a decentralised model where private data is <i>attached</i> to the blockchain and shared only with authorised blockchain accounts.
-Furthermore, computation of smart contract functions, such as the calculation of bond payments, commissions and taxes, can also remain private using Permissioned Blocks technology.
+Permissioned Blocks describes a decentralised model for linking external data to a public blockchain.
+External data that is <i>attached</i> to a smart contract and shared only with authorised accounts.
+Furthermore, computation of smart contract functions, such as calculation of bond payments, commissions and taxes, can also remain private using this technology.

 Some use cases are:
-- Buying, selling and the subscription of digital content (books, magazines, music, movies...)
+- Buying, selling and subscription of digital content (books, magazines, music, movies...)
-- A distributed booking channel for accommodation.
+- A distributed booking channel for the travel industry.
 - Digital certificate registrations (Land titles, birth certificates, university qualifications...).
 - Personal management of health records.
 - Real estate; cash-flow management of rental properties[[13]](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/financial-services/us-fsi-rec-blockchain-in-commercial-real-estate.pdf).